|Nursing Program Frequently Asked Questions|

 Do I need a copy of my fingerprint clearance card?
 I completed one with Arizona State Board of Nursing, for my CNA, but they did not give me anything for proof except what is online.

-Answer: We now use Certified Background for our background screening and do not require the fingerprint clearance card for admission, however, the Arizona State Board of Nursing requires the card when it is time to take your NCLEX exam.
+Answer: We now use Castle Branch Background for our background screening and do not require the fingerprint clearance card for admission, however, the Arizona State Board of Nursing requires the card when it is time to take your NCLEX exam.

 Are nursing courses offered online, nights, and/or weekends?

-Answer: We offer some evening – weekend clinicals, but nursing lecture courses are offered weekdays at this time.
+Answer: We may offer some evening – weekend clinicals when necessary, but the majority of nursing lectures and labs are offered weekdays at this time.

 How long does the program take and does the program run through the summer?